 Gallo takes a patient-centered approach in developing, implementing, and evaluating patient and family education programs for diverse populations.
 She recently partnered with El Concilio, City of Hope’s Spanish-speaking patient and family advisory council, on the development of a culturally-appropriate chemotherapy education program.

-Last year, Gallo co-authored a chapter in the Textbook for Palliative Care Communication, which was published by Oxford University Press.
+In 2015, Gallo co-authored a chapter in the Textbook for Palliative Care Communication, which was published by Oxford University Press.

 The Cancer Patient Education Network was founded in 1989 by the National Cancer Institute (NCI) as a structure for strengthening cancer education through collaboration with patient educators at NCI-designated Cancer Centers in the U.S. Recognizing the value of CPEN for those working in cancer patient education, and wishing to broaden our reach to a larger audience of patient educators, CPEN established itself as an independent professional organization in July 2005.